yevtyushkin/id_token_verifier/README.md

 ### id_token_verifier

-This is a simple library that provides a base interface of an ID token verifier, along with a default JWK Set-based JWT ID token verifier.
+A tiny library for declarative verification of ID tokens.

 ### Examples